Juice Newton: Early 1980s pop music success

 In 1981, Newton's third solo album, simply titled Juice, was released.
 It spawned three consecutive Top-10 pop hits, namely "Angel of the Morning" (written by Chip Taylor), "Queen of Hearts," and an updated version of "The Sweetest Thing (I've Ever Known)" (the original version had appeared on the Silver Spur debut album), which earned Newton the first of several No. 1 Country chart singles.
 A fourth single, "Ride 'Em Cowboy", from Juice was released in 1984 to support Newton's first Greatest Hits album, reaching the Billboard Country Top 40 chart.

-In 1981, Newton's video for "Angel of the Morning" was the first country-music video to air on MTV, and the 40th video to air on the channel overall.
-Newton was the third female solo artist to be featured on MTV's first air date (after videos by Pat Benatar and Carly Simon).
+In 1981, Newton's video for "Angel of the Morning" was the first country-music video to air on MTV, the third by a female solo artist (after videos by Pat Benatar and Carly Simon), and the 40th to air on the channel overall.

 Juice sold more than a million copies in the United States and went Triple-Platinum (300,000 copies) in Canada.
 "Angel of the Morning" and "The Sweetest Thing (I've Ever Known)" each reached No. 1 on the Billboard Adult Contemporary chart, where Newton would chart regularly for the next several years.
 In 1982, Newton received two Grammy nominations for Best Female Vocalist: one for "Angel of the Morning" in the Pop category, and another for "Queen of Hearts" in Country.

 These two singles became her biggest sellers in the United States, each earning an RIAA Gold certification.
 (In 1981 and 1982, when these singles were certified, the RIAA standard for Gold singles was "more than 1 million copies sold"; in 1989, RIAA lowered the standard to 500,000 for Gold single certifications.)
 The songs were also sizable hits in Canada, Australia, Germany, the Netherlands, and other countries.
 For example, "Angel of the Morning" peaked at No. 1 in Canada and No. 43 in the UK Singles Chart in 1981.
 While "The Sweetest Thing (I've Ever Known)" did not receive a U.S. certification, the song's popularity propelled album sales from Gold to Platinum, and the recording remained in the Top 40 (of the Hot 100) for 18 weeks.
 "Shot Full Of Love" was released as a single in the UK, but failed to chart.